nate-norton/stat386-projects/_posts/2022-09-28-blog-tutorial.md

 # Conclusion
 In summary, communicating with our bosses and co-workers through data visualization is vital for a successful career.
-While it may seem like a daunting task, this three tips will be incredibly helpful in helping everyone around you to see the Elephant.
+While it may seem like a daunting task, these three tips will be incredibly useful in helping everyone around you to see the Elephant.
 ## Remember
 ### 1. What's your story?
 ### 2. Keep it stupid simple